A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Introduction

-Authors in \cite{Boquet2021} explain in detail the working process of the Long Range-Frequency Hopping Spread Spectrum (LR-FHSS) as an extension of the LoRa physical layer.
-A comparison between the most popular LPWAN technologies (LoRaWAN, NB-IoT, DASH7) has been provided in \cite{Ayoub2019}, especially discussing how the mobility of things can be handled by these technologies knowing that in general, they consider only the fixed interconnected things.
-Besides LoRa, more technologies enabling LPWAN are identified in \cite{Ayoub2019} such as DASH7, SigFox, Wi-SUN, which are based on an unlicensed frequency band.
-Recently, UAV-based LoRa communication network deployment has been reviewed in \cite{Ghazali2021}, where a UAV can be deployed in this architecture as an ordinary LoRa node or as a LoRa GW targeting either communication or localization application.
-Mohammed et al. \cite{Alenezi2020a} discussed the challenges limiting LoRaWAN technology toward sufficiently deployed in an ultra-dense network.
+The authors of \cite{Boquet2021} detailed the working process of the long-range-frequency hopping spread spectrum (LR-FHSS) as an extension of the LoRa physical layer.
+A comparison between the most popular types of LPWAN technologies (LoRaWAN, NB-IoT, and DASH7) was provided in \cite{Ayoub2019}, discussing how the mobility of devices can be handled by these technologies, generally considering fixed interconnected devices.
+Besides LoRa, more technologies enabling LPWAN are identified in \cite{Ayoub2019}, such as DASH7, SigFox, and Wi-SUN, based on an unlicensed frequency band.
+Recently, unmanned aerial vehicle (UAV)-based LoRa communication network deployment was reviewed in \cite{Ghazali2021}, where a UAV can be deployed in this architecture as an ordinary LoRa node or LoRa GW targeting either communication or localization applications.
+In this case, the wireless air-to-ground channel and UAV altitude play an essential role in the tuning process of LoRa PHY parameters for efficient deployment.
+Moreover, modeling the interaction between flying GWs is a challenging task due to their mobility and resource constraints.
+Mohammed et al. \cite{Alenezi2020a} provided an initiation of the possible challenges that may limit the deployment of LoRaWAN in ultra-dense networks and surveyed the existing software and hardware tools to simulate this scenario.
+However, none of the proposed solutions to assist the deployment of LoRaWAN in ultra-dense networks were discussed.